STAND. COM. REP. NO. 2953

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1796, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1796, H.D.
-2, S.D.
-1, and be referred to the Committees on Judiciary and Labor and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2268 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.